AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 all things that in the beginning were established in the seed of the universe shall be restored in their own season.\"

-**Irenaeus** charges the Basilidians with immorality, but **Clement**, who knew them better, denies it, and defends them.[^185]
+Irenaeus charges the Basilidians with immorality, but Clement, who knew them better, denies it, and defends them.[^185]

-## Carpocratians.
+## The Carpocratians.

-The Carpocratians were followers of **Carpocrates**, a Platonic philosopher, who incorporated some of the elements of the Christian religion into his system of philosophy.
+The Carpocratians were followers of Carpocrates, a Platonic philosopher, who incorporated some of the elements of the Christian religion into his system of philosophy.
 The sect flourished in Egypt and the vicinity early in the Second Century.
-Like the Basilidians they called themselves Gnostics and inculcated a somewhat similar set of theories. **Irenaeus** says that the Carpocratians explained the text:
-\"Thou shalt not go out thence until thou hast paid the uttermost farthing,\" as teaching "that no one can escape from the power of those angels who made the world, but that he must pass from body to body until he has experience of every kind of action which can be practiced in this world, and when nothing is wanting longer to him, then his liberated soul should soar upwards to that God who is above the angels, the makers of the world.
+Like the Basilidians they called themselves Gnostics and inculcated a somewhat similar set of theories.
+Irenaeus says that the Carpocratians explained the text: \"Thou shalt not go out thence until thou hast paid the uttermost farthing,\" as teaching "that no one can escape from the power of those angels who made the world, but that he must pass from body to body until he has experience of every kind of action which can be practiced in this world, and when nothing is wanting longer to him, then his liberated soul should soar upwards to that God who is above the angels, the makers of the world.
 In this way all souls are saved,\" etc. But while Irenaeus calls the Carpocratians a heretical sect, and denounces some of their tenets, he had no hard words for their doctrine of man\'s final destiny.

-## Valentinians.
+## The Valentinians.

 The Valentinians (130 AD) taught that all souls will be finally admitted to the realms of bliss.
 They denied the resurrection of the body.
-Their doctrines were widely disseminated in Asia, Africa and Europe, after the death of their Egyptian founder, **Valentine**.
-They resembled the teachings of **Basilides** in efforts to solve the problem of human destiny philosophically. **Valentine** flourished in Rome from 129 to 132 AD.
+Their doctrines were widely disseminated in Asia, Africa and Europe, after the death of their Egyptian founder, Valentine.
+They resembled the teachings of Basilides in efforts to solve the problem of human destiny philosophically.
+Valentine flourished in Rome from 129 to 132 AD.
 A devout Christian, and a man of the highest genius, he was never accused of anything worse than heresy.
 He was \"a pioneer in Christian theology.\" His was an attempt to show, in dramatic form, how "the work of universal redemption is going on to the ever-increasing glory of the ineffable and unfathomable Father, and the ever-increasing blessedness of souls.\" There was a germ of truth in the hybrid Christian theogony and Hellenic philosophizing that made up Valentinianism.
 It was a struggle after the only view of human destiny that can satisfy the human heart.

 ## Conclusions.

 These three sects were bitterly opposed by the "orthodox" fathers in some of their tenets, but their Universalism was never condemned.

+## Phases of Gnosticism.

 It would be interesting to give an exposition of the Gnosticism that for some of the earlier centuries agitated the Christian Church; it will